IoanaLivia/Mathable-Solver-Computer-Vision/README.md

 The train and test datasets alongside the used tokens will not be added to this repository as I do not currently have the rights to make them public.

+Implementation details are available in the documentation pdf file.

 ### The libraries required to run the project including the full version of each library

 opencv-python 4.6.0.66